jdp/justinpoliey.com/articles/level-is-a-function-of-experience.md

 % Level is a Function of Experience

+In role-playing games,
-If you're making a role-playing game, you probably have entities that level up through experience points or some other counter that represents the progress through the game made by the entity.
+entities like the player usually have their progress through the game quantified by experience points.
-You also probably have to fiddle with the XP and level variables every time the character levels up, and that can be fragile and annoying.
-Here's a simple and robust way to represent a character's level without writing too much brittle code.
+There is also a secondary statistic, level, that more quickly lets the player gauge the relative experience difference between two entities.
+A common approach to building this system involves a little too much mutable state, having variables for each statistic.
+By minimizing that mutable state, developers can make the code for dealing with player progress less brittle and more flexible.

 ## The Experience Table